A POWERFUL GRIP

 A Thought: The ultimate failure of humanity is arrogance.

-The factory was busy today.
-The usually order, at least it was thought to be order, or more like orchestrated chaos, the usual order of the factory moving huge wind farm turbine blades by crane, it is almost a ballet.
+The factory was busy that day.
+The usual order–at least it was thought to be order, or more like orchestrated chaos–the usual order of the factory moving huge wind farm turbine blades by crane, it is almost a ballet.
 It was a dance like any other day until by mere coincidence the chain reaction was set in motion.
 No one knows exactly how it got started, but today the rhythm of the cranes as they moved and slung their suspended cargo from here to there, changed.
 It began with an operator on the 3rd line.
 An oscillation really, nothing that appeared jarring or abrupt, but a simple over-compensation was made.
 And it began a slow-moving swinging movement that was to be the end of Frank’s life as he knew it.

 There were a dozen of them or so.
 Huge blades, finely constructed, delicate and beautiful in their engineering.
 They were suspended by large cranes who’s operators sit in a small box at the base.
 The oscillation that had begun almost imperceptibly back on Line-3 had grown to a full-blown swing by the time they had reached the loading platform.
 If only one crane operator had started it might have been different, but somehow each operator, each thinking they could “fix” the problem, broke protocol and tried to compensate for the swing by making adjustments to their own payload.
 Each in succession tried to adjust for the motion, and in doing so started the chain reaction, like dominos ready to fall one-by-one.
 By the end of the loading platform there was nothing that could be done to stop it.
 This was going to be an epic disaster.
 Even though it took only minutes, seconds maybe, it seemed inevitable.